Activiti/Activiti/README.md

 ## CI/CD

+Running on GH Actions.

+For Dependabot PRs to be validated by CI, the label "CI" should be added to the PR.

-Running on [GitHub Actions](https://github.com/features/actions), requires the following secrets to be set:
+Requires the following secrets to be set:

 | Name           | Description                        |
 | -------------- | ---------------------------------- |